SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%unmute @Phxenix`

 **%updatelevel** `<@user: Optional>`
     Info: Updates your level role or the one of the mentioned user according to your MEE6 level manually.
 Has a 10 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.
+Only works in the Training Grounds server.
     Example: `%updatelevel @Phxenix`

 **%userinfo** `<@user: Optional>`
     Info: Gets you various information about a user.
 If you haven't specified a user, this will get your own info.
 Mention the User or use User ID.
+Does not work in DMs.
     Example: `%userinfo @Phxenix`
     Aliases: user